-As the other seven Manchego appellations (we do not mentioned Jumilla on this chapter because is mainly a part of Murcia), the climate is continental and quite extreme (big temperatura gap between days and nights and between summers and winters) and because of the lack of water and common droughts it could be classified as semiarid.
+Like the other seven Manchego appellations (we do not mention Jumilla on this chapter because is mainly a part of Murcia), the climate is continental and quite extreme (big temperature gap between days and nights and between summers and winters) and because of the lack of water and common droughts, it could be classified as semiarid.
 Soils are poor in organic matter.

-The authorised white varietals are: Airen, Chardonnay, Macabeo (Viura), Verdejo, Sauvignon blanc and Small Berry Muscat.
+The authorized white varietals are Airen, Chardonnay, Macabeo (Viura), Verdejo, Sauvignon blanc and Small Berry Muscat.
 The authorised reds are Cabernet Sauvignon, Garnacha (Grenache), Merlot, Petit Verdot, Tempranillo (Cencibel) and Syrah.

-According to the ageing process we have these categories:
+According to the aging process we have these categories:

 - Young wines (for whites, rosés or reds)

 - From shoter to longer oak-aged wines: Crianza, Reserva and Gran Reserva.

 - Vino de la Tierra de Castilla (IGP/VT) (1999)

 This is one of the most important Spanish geographical indications that works under the calification ‘Vino de la Tierra’ (Wine of the land -of Castile-) for all that wines which are produced and controlled within the autonomous community of Castile-La Mancha.
 Vino de la Tierra is a modern concept, less strict about what you can grow and how and therefore is considered one step below the D.O. concept but it offers a good solution for any winery to compete internationally with better arms and sometimes the resulting wine could be as good as the D.O. one or even better.